 It is also possible to rent a sunbed with an umbrella – something I recommend doing, especially during the hot days.

-Of course, don’t expect the same crystal clear water as you can find on many Thailand beaches – but it’s a wonderful place to relax and swim.
+Of course, don’t expect the same crystal clear water as you can find on many Thailand beaches – but it’s a wonderful place to relax and swim that needs to be on your list of things to do when visiting Hoi An.

 5. Fujian Assembly Hall